 - Favor foods that are sweet, bitter or astringent as these reduce heat

 - Dairy: Milk, butter, and ghee are good for pacifying heat but avoid if intolerant or sensitive.
 Reduce intake of yogurt, cheese, sour cream and cultured buttermilk; these sour tastes are known to aggravate inflammation

 - Favor oils: flax, hemp, borage, evening primrose, olive and coconut oils are best.
 Reduce sesame, almond and corn oil, all of which increase heat

 - Choose your grains: quinoa, basmati rice, barley and oats balance pitta.
 Reduce corn, rye, millet, and brown rice as they are a little heating.

-- Choose your fruits: favour sweet fruits such as grapes, lemons, limes, cherries, melons, avocado, coconut, pomegranates, mangoes, apples, berries, sweet and fully ripened oranges, pineapples and plums.
+- Choose your fruits: favor sweet fruits such as grapes, lemons, limes, cherries, melons, avocado, coconut, pomegranates, mangoes, apples, berries, sweet and fully ripened oranges, pineapples and plums.
 Reduce sour fruits such as grapefruits, olives, papayas and sour, not-yet-ripened oranges, pineapples and plums as they can increase heat and acidity

-- Choose your vegetables: favour asparagus, cucumber, cooked beetroots, sweet potatoes, green leafy vegetables, pumpkins, summer squash, broccoli, cauliflower, celery, okra, lettuce, sprouted beans, peas, green beans.
+- Choose your vegetables: favor asparagus, cucumber, cooked beetroots, sweet potatoes, green leafy vegetables, pumpkins, summer squash, broccoli, cauliflower, celery, okra, lettuce, sprouted beans, peas, green beans.
 Avoid the solanaceae nightshade family - hot peppers, bell peppers, tomatoes, aubergines, potato and the allium family, especially raw onions, garlic, radishes as these all increase heat and acidity

 - Avoid beans: avoid all beans except for tofu and mung lentils.
 Especially avoid peanuts as these can create inflammation.